 www.example.com) for links to your objects instead of using the domain name that CloudFront assigns

 to your distribution.
-Both download and streaming distributions support alternate domain names.
+Both web and RTMP distributions support alternate domain names.

 When you create a distribution, CloudFront returns a domain name for the distribution, for example:

-If you were to use the CloudFront domain name for your objects, the URL for an object called
+When you use the CloudFront domain name for your objects, the URL for an object called

 www.example.com.
 You can then use the following URL for